Public housing estates in Ma On Shan: Kam Fung Court

 Kam Fung Court (錦豐苑) is a HOS court in Ma On Shan, built on the reclaimed land along Tide Cove shoreline.
 It has totally nine blocks built in 1996.
 However, three of the blocks, Kam Lei House, Kam Ho House and Kam Lan House, were unsold until the sales of surplus HOS flats Phase 3 and 4 in 2008.
 In the late 1990s, Kam Fung Court suffered from serious subsidence problem on its newly reclaimed land.

 Kam Hay Court

 Kam Hay Court (錦禧苑) is a HOS court on the reclaimed land in Ma On Shan, near Yiu On Estate.
 It has three blocks built in 1989.

 Kam Lung Court

 Kam Lung Court (錦龍苑) is a HOS court next to Lee On Estate.
 It has totally four blocks built in 1993.

 Kam On Court

 Kam On Court (錦鞍苑) is a HOS court on the reclaimed land in Ma On Shan, next to Heng On Estate and MTR Heng On station.
 It has three blocks built in 1987.

 Kam Tai Court

 Kam Tai Court (錦泰苑) is a HOS court in Ma On Shan, built on the reclaimed land along Tide Cove shoreline, near MTR Tai Shui Hang station.
 It has totally 12 blocks completed in 2000.
+Besides, there is a shopping mall (Kam Tai Shopping Centre) inside of the housing estate.